mumairofficial/khalilstemmler-website-2019/src/pages/articles/software-professionalism/developer-principles.md

 It wasn’t until much later in the future when I worked on large 120k+ line Node.js projects and even larger React.js ones (compiled without Types) that I realized there _might have been a reason why Java was so hard_.

-I was missing **software development & design principles**.
+I was missing essential [software development & design principles](/articles/solid-principles/solid-typescript/).

 Because I didn’t spend any time honing that, I made a lot of expensive messes when I got put on real-life projects.

 ### Bootcamps and schools are ushering developers out into the industry with a lack of design principles